 However the Chinese then intervened.
-Strengthened by Chinese 180,000 troops the communists then counter-attacked and drove the allies south.
+Strengthened by the Chinese 180,000 troops the Communists then counter-attacked and drove the allies south.
 By the end of 1950, the allies were back at the 38th parallel.
-The communists attacked again on 1 January 1951.
+The Communists attacked again on 1 January 1951.
 The allies counter-attacked on 25 January and on 14 March they again liberated Seoul.
-Several communist offensives followed but all of them were repulsed.
+Several Communist offensives followed but all of them were repulsed.
 The war ended in a stalemate and on 27 July 1953 a cease-fire was signed.
 The 38th parallel was once again the border between the two countries.

 The South Korean Economic Miracle

 At first, the general declared martial law but in 1963 he held presidential elections and won.
 Nevertheless, his rule was repressive.
 He won a second election in 1967.
 The General won the third election in 1971 by only a small margin.
 Afterward, he drew up a new constitution which gave him more power.
 He was assassinated in October 1979.

 Despite the repressive rule, South Korea’s economy began to grow rapidly from the mid-1960s and by the 1990s the country had undergone an economic miracle.
 It was transformed from a poor, relatively undeveloped country into a thriving and rich economy.
 The state played a large part in the transformation.
 In the 1960s General Park built roads and bridges and expanded education.
 A series of 5-year plans were drawn up and the government took a central role in running the economy.
 Industry became dominated by large corporations called Chaebol.